 How to use it:

-• Combine 3% hydrogen peroxide with one teaspoon of baking soda to create a paste.
+- Combine one teaspoon of baking soda with enough 3% hydrogen peroxide to form a paste

 How to do it:

-• Spit this oil into a trash bin (not sink), rinse your mouth, and then brush your teeth gently.
+- Spit into a trash bin (not the sink), rinse with water, then brush normally

-• Use it with other teeth whitening methods for quick and desirable results.
-Oil pulling alone may not completely whiten your teeth, but it can support a cleaner mouth and reduce the risk of developing brown stains behind teeth.
+- Use it alongside other stain removal methods; oil pulling alone will not whiten teeth, but it supports a cleaner mouth and helps reduce brown stains behind teeth.

 Natural remedies help to brighten your stained teeth.
 However, a few daily habits are also important to keep them shiny.